 If you can't make your own, borrow from someone.
 My sister and I are a year apart and we are very close in size.
 Sometimes, we would trade outfits so that we have something new to us to wear.
 It allowed us to reuse items that we may have only used once.
 Ask your family or check into some Facebook groups to see if anyone is lending or has some old, extra costumes to be used.

-Check out your local thrift shops.
+Check out your local thrift shops or eBay for pre-owned items.
 This can be a great place to source inexpensive pieces of clothing that can be used for costumes.
 You can reuse something, help a good cause and reduce the amount of new polyester that gets circulated.

 Lastly, perhaps a costume is not needed.
 A simple black cat pin or some cat ears may be enough to say you are in the spirit without wasting too much money and effort on this holiday.
 After all, Halloween is really an observation of All Hallow's Eve for remembering saints and those loves ones that have passed.